 Michael A. McIntosh

-Michael McIntosh represents a broad range of U.S. and international clients in complex litigation matters in federal and state courts across the country.
+Michael McIntosh represents a broad range of both U.S. and international clients in complex litigation and investigations across the country.

 Bio